ryanwersal/emacs-config/README.md

 - ~~Add in a Minimap feature~~ (Added thanks to [MiniMap](http://www.emacswiki.org/emacs/MiniMap).)
 - ~~Handle multi selection in a vaguely ST2 way (including the "select next instance of this token" functionality.)~~ ([multiple-cursors.el](https://github.com/magnars/multiple-cursors.el) is working quite beatifully so far.
 Need to figure out more home-row-centric keybinds though.)
 - ~~Add some form of the "Go to Anything" panel from ST2.~~ ([Helm](https://github.com/emacs-helm/helm) is proving to be quite capable so far.)
-- Actually get Clang working with Emacs for code completion etc. (And hopefully code navigation as well!)
+- Actually get Clang working with Emacs for C++ code completion etc. (And hopefully code navigation as well!)
-- Get something similar to Clang working for Python.
-(Looking at [ropemacs](http://rope.sourceforge.net/ropemacs.html).)
+- ~~Get something similar to Clang working for Python.~~ (After taking a look, [Flycheck's linter](https://github.com/lunaryorn/flycheck) may be sufficient for my needs.)
 - ~~Implement a Base16 Dark theme (or find someone who has done so already).~~ (A start can be found in my [base16-emacs repo](https://github.com/ryanwersal/base16-emacs/blob/master/base16-dark-theme.el).)

 Also see the [Ongoing Ideas](https://github.com/ryanwersal/emacs-config/issues/1) issue for additional smaller items.